For golfers in Scotland August 2016

 A selection of Golf Courses in the Edinburgh Area:

-Gullane 1 is a stunning links, an Open qualifying venue, it has hosted many other championships.
-The course snakes across Gullane Hill from where views of East Lothian, Edinburgh and Fife are spectacular.
+Gullane 1 is a stunning links golf course, an Open qualifying venue, it has hosted many other Golf championships.
+The golf course snakes across Gullane Hill from where views of East Lothian, Edinburgh and Fife are spectacular.
 Greens, fairways and bunkers are all superb and the course presents one of the best challenges in Scotland.
 The 7th tee reveals exceptional views.
 6466 yards, par 71.

 Gullane 2 is a favourite of many locals.
 The course runs down Gullane Hill towards the nature reserve at Aberlady Bay.
 Although this links has plenty of length it is the testing short holes that offer the greatest challenge.
 It has hosted the Seniors Open Amateur Championship.
 6244 yards, Par 71.